You . I love Cetaphil:

-I have a friend whose skin is so sensitive, almost everything makes it it bumpy, red and itchy, but one brand she loves, is Cetaphil.
-It’s easy to be a Cetaphil fan, because while their skin care products are housed in simple plastic bottles, without fancy fragrances of skincare gimmicks, they are effective and affordable.
+I have a friend whose skin is so sensitive, almost everything makes it bumpy, red, and itchy.
+But one brand she loves is Cetaphil.
+It’s easy to be a Cetaphil fan because while their skincare products are housed in simple plastic bottles, without fancy fragrances of skincare gimmicks, they are effective and affordable.
 Some detractors complain that there are chemicals in the formulas, but Cetaphil is gentle and therefore is often the choice of dermatologists, even for babies.
 I’m sure these doctors feel confident that whatever is in Cetaphil products won’t harm their patients’ skin.

-One product recommended for anyone over three months old, and that is actually endorsed by the NEA (National Eczema Association), is Cetaphil® RESTORADERM® Skin Restoring Moisturizer.
-It’s good for all skin types, but especially for those who have symptoms commonly associated with eczema or atopic-dermatitis.
+Cetaphil® RESTORADERM® Skin Restoring Moisturizer is endorsed by the NEA (National Eczema Association).
+It is good for all skin types, especially for those who have eczema or atopic-dermatitis.

 This unscented moisturizer, free of parabens and nut oils, has patented Filaggrin technology™ and ceramide technology to effectively and safely hydrate and soothe very dry, atopic skin.

-I had never heard of Filaggrin, but without too much “tech speak” Filaggrin is formed from the breakdown of profilaggrin, a protein contained in the granules found in the granular layer of the upper epidermis (the outer layer of the skin).
-Filaggrin is vital for skin cells to mature properly and lack of it can cause eczema and other skin conditions you don’t want.
+I had never heard of Filaggrin, but without too much “tech speak” Filaggrin is formed from the breakdown of profilaggrin.
+That is a protein contained in the granules found in the granular layer of the upper epidermis (the outer layer of the skin).
+Filaggrin is vital for skin cells to mature properly.
+Therefore, the lack of it can cause eczema and other skin conditions you don’t want.

 Not the sexiest skincare products, but possibly one of the most versatile and effective, are Dickinson’s Original Witch Hazel Pore Perfecting Toner 16 fl. oz $4.99, 8 fl. oz $3.99, and the new, Dickinson’s Original Witch Hazel Oil Controlling towelettes $5.49/20 towelettes.